LOADING ...

 as we here remain, behold thy lot which will soon appear when the

-away. ' So I remain'd with him, sitting in a twisted root of an
+passes away. ' So I remain'd with him, sitting in a root of an

 oak; he was suspended in a fungus, which hung with the downward into

 the deep.
-By degrees we the infinite abyss, fiery as the smoke of a
+By we beheld the infinite abyss, fiery as the smoke of a

 shinning; it were fiery tracks on which revolv'd vast spiders,

-crawling after prey, which flew, or rather swum, in the infinite
+crawling after their prey, which flew, or rather swum, in the

-deep, in the most terrific shapes of animals from corruption;& the
+deep, in the terrific shapes of animals sprung from corruption;& the

 air was full of them,& seem'd of them: these are devils, and are